 A Celebratory Approach to Working with Children with SEND

 The Department for Education (DfE) has also published a guide produced by Pen Green Children’s Centre – ‘A Celebratory Approach to Working with Children with SEND – Giving additional support in the Early Years’ (formerly ‘A Celebratory Approach to SEND assessment in the Early Years’) to help practitioners who may be supporting children who require additional help or children with Special Educational Needs and Disabilities.
 Please click on the link below to view this useful document.

-If you are not satisfied with the provision for your child with SEND at any time, please speak to Miss Murphy or Mrs Shears in the first instance.
+If you are not satisfied with the provision for your child with SEND at any time, please speak to Miss Murphy or Mrs Berry in the first instance.
 If you wish to make a complaint, please follow our complaints procedure as detailed in our Complaints Policy, under the Policies tab.
-Thank you.

 A Speech and Language Screening Toolkit